-- t.
-Unless standing orders provide otherwise, voting on a question shall be by a show of hands.
-At the request of a councillor, the voting on any question shall be recorded so as to show whether each councillor present and voting gave his vote for or against that question.
-Such a request shall be made before moving on to the next item of business on the agenda. - u.
-The minutes of a meeting shall include an accurate record of the following: - I. the time and place of the meeting; - II. the names of councillors who are present and absent; - III. interests that have been declared by councillors and non-councillors with voting rights and the record shall include whether such interest is pecuniary or non-pecuniary together with the nature of the interest; - IV. the grant of dispensations (if any) to councillors and non-councillors with voting rights; - V. whether a councillor or non-councillor with voting rights left the meeting when matters that they held interests in were being considered; - VI. if there was a public participation session; and the resolutions made. - v.
-A councillor or a non-councillor with voting rights who has a disclosable pecuniary interest or another interest as set out in the Council's code of conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on his right to participate and vote on that matter.

-w.
-No business may be transacted at a meeting unless at least one-third of the whole number of members of the Council are present and in no case shall the quorum of a meeting be less than three.

-See standing order 4d(viii) for the quorum of a committee or sub-committee meeting.

-- x.
-If a meeting is or becomes inquorate no business shall be transacted and the meeting shall be closed.
-The business on the agenda for the meeting shall be adjourned to another meeting. - y.
-A meeting shall not exceed a period of 2 1⁄2 hours.
+- u The minutes of a meeting shall include an accurate record of the following: - i. the time and place of the meeting; - ii. the names of Councillors who are present and the names of councillors who have given their apologies; - iii. interests that have been declared by Councillors and non-councillors with voting rights; - iv. the grant of dispensations (if any) to Councillors and non-councillors with voting rights; - v. whether a Councillor or non-councillor with voting rights left the meeting when matters that they held interests in were being considered; - vi. if there was a public participation session; and - vii. the resolutions made. - v A Councillor or a non-councillor with voting rights who has a disclosable - pecuniary interest or another interest as set out in the Council's code of conduct - in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on his right to participate and vote on that matter. - w No business may be transacted at a meeting unless at least one-third of the whole number of members of the Council are present and in no case shall the quorum of a meeting be less than three (3). - See standing order 4d(viii) for the quorum of a committee or sub-committee meeting. - x If a meeting is or becomes inquorate no business shall be transacted and the - meeting shall be closed.
+The business on the agenda for the meeting shall be